Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

 - [VSCode](https://code.visualstudio.com/)
 - [Visual Studio Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+  The Dev Container will automatically install all required technologies.
 It is strongly recommended to use dev container for the deployment to avoid environment related issues.

 ### Setup and Deployment